 To answer this question firms must consider two major factors:

-Job Analysis: Job analysis is the process of analyzing information about the content and the human requirements of jobs, and the context in which jobs are performed.
+Job analysis is the process of analyzing information about the content and the human requirements of jobs, and the context in which jobs are performed.
 Firms must consider which jobs have in-person requirements (E.g. client-facing, front desk roles).
 This will help companies understand the critical mass of employees that must be in person at all times.

-Employee Feedback: In more ambiguous situations where the employees can complete their job requirements in person or in a remote format, employers should seek employee feedback to understand which model is best.
+n more ambiguous situations where the employees can complete their job requirements in person or in a remote format, employers should seek employee feedback to understand which model is best.
 A McKinsey study revealed that employees who wanted to return in person were twice as productive upon the transition.
 Similarly, employees that reported a negative association with returning in person performed five times worse.
 If it is simultaneously possible to increase productivity while decreasing the cost requirements of in-person offices, companies would naturally choose to move online.
 The challenge is understanding “whether or not the shoe fits” when it comes to “Work From Home”.
 Every workforce is different, and as a result, must understand the unique needs of their employees.